Disclaimer: I own nothing. Don't own Buffy, don't own AC. Comepletely don't own anyhing, just stuff for amusement.

 "It means while I am on the same side as the assassin, I don't activitely take part of their whole secret society.
 At least not yet," she told him.
 "And what did I say about Spanish Inquistions?"

 "Sorry," Desmond looked a tidbit sheepish.
-"But you did answer, one could say you're encourage it."
+"But you did answer, one could say you encouraged it."

-The blond started forward and Desmond after him, they had reached the vehicle when a cold, hard voice stated, "I think that's far enough."
+The blond started forward and Desmond after her, they had reached the vehicle when a cold, hard voice stated, "I think that's far enough."

 Desmond gritted his teeth in frustration, freedom just on the tip of his fingers and he turned to face his jailer: Warren Vidic.
 Vidic's face was tense and he looked like he has swallowed something bitter.
 "I have to say," the templar spoke, his voice even.
 "That was quite a display.
 Jamming our security cameras, sneaking past our guards, but it all ends now."